Jesús Permuy: Recognition

 Congressman Lincoln Díaz-Balart referenced Permuy in a speech on the floor of the U.S. House of Representatives in 1994 as "a distinguished member of the community that I am honored to represent".
 In 2010, the Miami-Dade County Mayor Carlos Álvarez and the County Commission awarded him a Certificate of Appreciation in recognition of his service on the Social and Economic Development Council and his work in the community.

 In 2017, Congresswoman Ileana Ros-Lehtinen gave a Statement of Congressional Record on the floor of the House of Representatives to pay tribute to his life and career and calling him "a shining example to us all".
 In 2018, a public ceremony was held in his honor during which Ros-Lehtinen presented him with a Flag of the United States that she had flown over the United States Capitol earlier that year in recognition of his community contributions.
 Permuy was also presented with the Key to the City of Coral Gables, Florida by Mayor Raul Valdes-Fauli.
 During the ceremony remarks, Miami River Commission chairman Horacio Aguirre stated Permuy was "one of Miami's finest architects," citing his many architecture and urban planning projects.

 In October 2019, Miami-Dade County honored Permuy by co-designating a portion of Miami Avenue in Downtown Miami bordering Brickell Avenue and U.S. Route 1 as "Jesús A. Permuy Street".
 The resolution was sponsored by County Commissioner and former Miami Mayor Xavier Suarez and passed unanimously.
 The dedication ceremony was held in Miami City Hall on February 18, 2020, to coincide with the 60th anniversary of Permuy's involvement in a pro-democracy protest against the 1960 Havana state visit of top Soviet Premier Anastas Mikoyan.
 Speakers in the ceremony included his sons Ignacio and Pedro Pablo as well as former Miami Mayor Tomás Regalado, then-Coral Gables Vice Mayor Vince Lago, and the keynote delivered by Xavier Suarez.

 In 2025, Permuy was presented with the Key to the City of Miami by Miami Mayor Francis Suarez and a City Proclamation by Miami Commissioner Damian Pardo to mark his 90th birthday and in recognition of his "transformative legacy in Miami and beyond serving as a shining example of leadership rooted in justice, culture, and human dignity."
 The ceremony was noted as a rare instance of a Proclamation being read in its entirety during a Miami City Commission meeting.
-That year Permuy was also interviewed for the Freedom Tower's Centennial Oral History Project.
+That year Permuy was also interviewed for the Freedom Tower's Centennial Oral History Project, as well as by the FIU Maurice Ferré Institute for Civic Leadership.
+The latter was published in 2026 as part of the Ferré Institute's Archival Video Series on Leadership.